-CITEL (November 2022)
+CITEL (May 2023)

-Preliminary Views:

-An Administration is of the view that new ITU Member States seeking to obtain an allotment under Article 7 of Appendix 30B, should be granted the same privilege as those granted to Administrations having no assignments in the Appendix 30B List, or under coordination, as adopted in Resolution 170 (WRC-19) and is also of the view that additional technical analysis is needed to reach a comprehensive understanding of the interference scenarios for new ITU Members.
+One CITEL administration approved a Preliminary Proposal to implement CPM Method E2:

+Modify Article 7 of RR Appendix 30B to be able to use the same coordination triggers as in Resolution 170 (WRC-19)

+Modify Resolution 170 (WRC-19) to allow use of the proposed coordination facilitators in allotments proposed under Article 7 of Appendix 30B.

-RCC (June 2022)
+RCC (May 2023)

-The RCC Telecommunication Administrations support the possibility of granting to new ITU Member States the same rights that are granted to other Member States in Annex 30B, based on the principles set out in Article 44 of the ITU Constitution.
+The RCC Administrations support granting to new ITU Member States the same rights that are granted to other Member States in Annex 30B, based on the principles set out in Article 44 of the ITU Constitution.

-The RCC Telecommunication Administrations are of the view that, the procedure for the addition of a national allotment to the Plan of RR Appendix 30В for a new Member State of the Union, can be improved, while ensuring the protection of national allotments and assignments in the RR Appendix 30В List, based on consultations with affected administrations.
+The RCC Telecommunication Administrations are of the view that, the procedure for the addition of a national allotment to the Plan of RR Appendix 30В for a new Member State of the Union can be improved, while ensuring the protection of national allotments as well as assignments in the RR Appendix 30В List, based on consultations with affected administrations.

+The RCC Administrations support the Method E3 of the CPM Report.

 International organisations